Home

 Census Notes

-Bold captions at the top of each entry contain the text that appeared with the drawing's first publication in England.
-That appearance is listed in the citation below the caption.
-When the illustration also appears in the first English or American edition of the relevant Sherlock Holmes book, I cite it in the Notes for that entry.
+Notes: When the illustration also appears in the first English or American edition of the relevant Sherlock Holmes book, I cite that in the Notes for that entry.
+When applicable, the notes cite a cross-reference to Ann Byerly's 1983 census.

 Ownership and descriptions have been personally confirmed by me with the owner unless noted otherwise.
-Dimensions are in inches, generally to the nearest quarter, and given as Height by Width.

 When reports differ on any aspect of a drawing, I typically provide what appears to be the most authoritative version.
 Abbreviated dates are in the American form of Month/Day/Year.